 - Fire and Pest Resistant: Stone is impervious to fire, insects, and mould, making it highly durable.

-- Eco-Friendly: While energy-intensive to mine, stone lasts for decades and can be recycled.
+- Eco-Friendly: While energy-intensive to mine, stone lasts decades and can be recycled.

 - High Cost: Stone cladding is expensive to install and requires professional masonry work.